8/5/2024

 speaker

 Okay, so yeah, let's answer that first.
-So in terms of the products and the brands we look, it's, you know, Rhythm and Dog Walkers, along with Strength, Rhythm and Incredibles and Vivo, depending on the market and where they're launched.
-But overall, we're pretty pleased.
+So in terms of the products and the brands, look, it's, you know, Rhythm and Dog Walkers, along with Strength, Rhythm and Incredibles, and Vivo, depending on the market and where they're launched.
+Right, but overall, we're pretty pleased.
 You know, we look at the same data as everyone else.
-We take a look at VDS and -to-head data and, you know, in many markets, we're making strong progress.
-There's some markets where maybe we're not making the progress that we'd like to be making and I can tell you we're going to be working hard on those.
-But taking a step back, we feel really good about the progress we've made thus far.
-And again, it comes back to high quality products, right?
-We've got Strength within the flower category, given how we kind of built this business with, you know, highly automated indoor facilities that can achieve, you know, just exceptional kind of, you know, humidity and temperature levels and whatnot.
-We have the ability to produce the high quality flower.
-That helps us on the rhythm side as well as the Dog Walker side of the business.
-And then it's really continuing to meet the consumer with where the demand is, you know, within a category 6 pre-roll that, you know, that has nice growth associated with it.
-So that's really where we've been focused and so far we've had some nice success, as you showed us in the numbers, within the first half of the year.
+We take a look at BDS and headset data, and we You know, in many markets, we're making strong progress.
+There's some markets where maybe we're not making the progress that we'd like to be making, and I can tell you we're going to be working hard on those.
+But taking a step back, we feel really good about the progress that we've made thus far.
+And again, it comes back to high-quality products, right?
+We've got strength within the flour category, given how we kind of built this business with, you know, highly automated indoor facilities that can achieve, you know, just exceptional kind of, you know, humidity and temperature levels and whatnot.
+So we have the ability to produce the high-quality flour.
+That helps us on the rhythm side as well as the dog walker side of the business.
+And then it's really continuing to meet the consumer with where the demand is, you know, within a category such as pre-roll that, you know, that has nice growth associated with it.
+So that's really where we've been focused.
+And so far, we've had some nice success that has shown us in the numbers within the first half of the year.

 speaker